-The purpose of this practice note is to provide a source of information to practicing long-term care (LTC) actuaries seeking to better understand the considerations in evaluating experience, setting assumptions, valuation, and financial reporting.
+The purpose of this practice note is to provide a source of information to practicing long-term care (LTC) actuaries seeking to better understand the considerations in evaluating experience, setting assumptions, valuation, and financial reporting for standalone LTC policies.

 This practice note was prepared by a work group organized by the Health Practice Council of the American Academy of Actuaries (Academy).
 The work group was charged with updating the 1995 long-term care insurance practice note.